hl105/codepath-ios-101/README.md

 - if we want to run func2 when var is nil, we can use the `guard` control-flow statment. `guard let var = func() else {fun2(var) return} print("this will run if var is not nil!")`.
 - comma acts like a logical AND

+## (3/13) lab 3 cloudcast
+- `viewcontroller`: manages specific screen/view (ui)
+    - labels, buttons, text fields
+    - logic for user interactions
+-  `interface builder`: visual tool that comes with Apple's Xcode dev env.
+Devs can create and layout graphical UIs using drag and drop components.
+- `view controller scene`: allows you to keep track of elements being added to view controller.
+- `autolayout constraints`: specify how elements in UI should be arranged relative to another / how they should respond to changes in screen size/orientation.
+- `stack view`: UI element that arragnes its subviews in a stack.